alqam01/Ingot/README.md

 ## Database and User Preperation

-Using the MySQL command line with superuser run the following command lines:
+Using the MySQL command line with superuser then run the following command lines:

 CREATE DATABASE ingot;